Vedantsahai18/CSE582-NLP-Assignment2-986195304/README.md

 2. LSTM-Classification.ipynb

-This notebook contains the implementation of the LSTM layers on the provided dataset with two different activation function which is Sigmoid+TanH and Sigmoid+ReLU
+This notebook contains the implementation of the LSTM layers on the provided dataset with two different activation function which is Sigmoid+TanH and Sigmoid+ReLU.
+The output for this particular notebook is 3 sentiments

+3. LSTM2-Classification.ipynb

+This notebook contains the implementation of the LSTM layers on the provided dataset with one  activation function which is Sigmoid+TanH.
+The output for this particular notebook is 2 sentiments

 ## References